-1. The Investment Fund
+1. The Investment Funds

-The Fund represents multiple sources of cash, including general operating, accumulated surpluses, reserves for capital and other purposes, endowments and restricted funds.
-The purpose of the Fund is to help support University operations and expansion.
+The Funds represent multiple sources of cash, including general operating, accumulated surpluses, reserves for capital and other purposes, endowments and restricted funds.
+The purpose of the Funds is to help support University operations and expansion.

-As the Fund has multiple sources of cash, there will be differing objectives for the various types of cash that will include:
+As the Funds have multiple sources of cash, there will be differing objectives for the various types of cash that will include: